kanidm/kanidm/book/src/accounts/intro.md

 By default the `admin` and `idm_admin` accounts have no password, and can not be accessed.
 They need to be "recovered" from the server that is running the kanidmd server.

 You should have already recovered the admin account during your setup process.
-If not refer to the [server configuration chapter](server_configuration.md#default-admin-account) on how to recover these accounts.
+If not, refer to the [server configuration chapter](server_configuration.md#default-admin-account) on how to recover these accounts.